kshedden/workshops/dair3/design/design.md

   confounding.
 It involves strong structural assumptions about the relationships among $X$, $Z$, and $Y$.

-- With sufficient data, some generalizations and alternatives to linear regression can be used to make it more broadly effective at identifying treatment effects.
+- With sufficient data, some alternatives to linear regression can be used to be more broadly effective at identifying treatment effects.
 These methods resemble linear regression at a high level but introduce specific modifications to address known weaknesses of the method.

-  - More flexible regression models can be fit using linear least squares, for example using basis functions and interactions.
+  - Flexible regression models can be fit using linear least squares, for example using basis functions and interactions.

   - Methods that account for _mean/variance relationships_ and non-linear link